pgutierrezcf/cognifit-sdk/README.md

 ### Requirements

-- ### Get your CogniFit Partner Credentials
-    Contact CogniFit to register your partner and get your credentials.
+- Contact CogniFit to register your partner and get your credentials.

-- ### Register your users on CogniFit and get user access token Use the [CogniFit API](https://api.cognifit.com/) or the [CogniFit PHP SDK](https://packagist.org/packages/cognifit/cognifit-sdk-php) to register users on CogniFit and to get access tokens.
+- Use the [CogniFit API](https://api.cognifit.com/) or the [CogniFit PHP SDK](https://packagist.org/packages/cognifit/cognifit-sdk-php) to register users on CogniFit and to get access tokens.

 ---